INGENIOUS+ YOUTH INNOVATION AWARD

 PERSONAL INFORMATION

-- Privacy Statement: By being an entrant submitting an application for Ingenious + Youth Challenge Competition, all candidates, including all members of a group submission, individually consent to the collection, use and disclosure by the Rideau Hall Foundation and its authorized agents of their personal information in order to process the application and administer the competition, including awarding awards, which information is mandatory in order to participate in the Competition, and some of which information is posted on the Competition Website.
+Privacy Statement: By being an entrant submitting an application for Ingenious + Youth Challenge Competition, all candidates, including all members of a group submission, individually consent to the collection, use and disclosure by the Rideau Hall Foundation and its authorized agents of their personal information in order to process the application and administer the competition, including awarding awards, which information is mandatory in order to participate in the Competition, and some of which information is posted on the Competition Website.
 Winners consent to the collection of additional personal information, which may include financial information, for the purposes of confirming compliance with the award use and reporting requirements set out in these Competition Rules.
-Entrants may be offered the opportunity to receive additional communications from the Sponsors or their partners about their products and programs, and upcoming contests and promotions.
-Personal information is collected under the authority of the Freedom of Information and Protection of Privacy Act R.S.O.
-1990, c.
-F.31 and is used for the purpose of administering and promoting the Competition and winners, in accordance with our Privacy Policy.
+Entrants may be offered the opportunity to receive additional communications from the Rideau Hall Foundation or its partners about their products and programs, and upcoming contests and promotions.
+Personal information is collected, used and disclosed for the purpose of administering and promoting the Competition and winners in accordance with applicable privacy laws.
 You can withdraw your consent to use your personal information before the submission closing date, in which case your Submission will be removed from consideration.

 GENERAL CONDITIONS